danzieg/blindcraft/README.md

 # blindcraft
-A blindcraft wbsite for blind people.
+A blindcraft website for blind people.